jreisinger/docs/data/notes/cs/basics.md

 ## by program scale

+Traditional systems languages (C++, Ada, Java)

+* for large-scale programming
-1. traditional systems languages (C++, Ada, Java): large-scale programming, emphasis on structure and discipline
+* emphasis on structure and discipline

-2. scripting ("agile") languages (Perl, Python, Bash): designed for writing small/medium-scaled programs easy
+Scripting languages (Perl, Python, Bash)

+* for writing small/medium-scaled programs easy
+* "agile" languages

 ## by programming paradigm

+Object oriented

-1. object oriented - objects are the main focus; we tell objects to do things (by calling their methods)
+* objects are the main focus
+* we tell objects to do things by calling their methods

+Imperative

-2. imperative - functions are the primary focus; we pass them objects to work with
+* functions are the primary focus
+* we pass them objects to work with

 # Sources